 We use the information we collect to operate our business, provide our Services, for other purposes as permitted or required by law, and to provide you with a smooth, efficient, and customized experience.
 Specifically, we may use your information to:

 - Process transactions and send notices about your transactions;

 - Resolve disputes, collect fees, and troubleshoot problems;

-- Communicate with you about our Services and business and to inform you of matters that are important for your Account and/or use of the Sites.
-We also use your personal data to respond to any questions, comments or requests you filed with us and the handling of any complaints;
+- Communicate with you about our Services and inform you of matters that are important for your Account and/or use of the Sites.
+We also use your personal data to respond to any questions, comments or requests you may file with us and to handle any complaints;

 - Comply with applicable laws and regulations;

 - Approach you via email for marketing purposes if we obtained your consent (unless consent is not required by law).
 You always have the option to unsubscribe from our mailings, e.g., via the unsubscribe link in our newsletter;